HuntsmanCancerInstitute/AwsApps/README.md

       {"Effect": "Allow", "Action": "*", "Resource": "*"},
       {"Effect": "Deny", "Action": "s3:Delete*", "Resource": "*"} ]}
    For standard upload and download gsyncs, assign yourself to the AllExceptS3Delete group.
-When you need to delete objects or buckets, switch to the Admin group, then switch back.
+When you need to delete or update objects, switch to the Admin group, then switch back.
 Accidental overwrites are OK since object versioning is enabled.
    To add another layer of protection, apply object legal locks via the aws cli.
 3) Create a ~/.aws/credentials file with your access, secret, and region info, chmod